 - confectioner’s sugar

 The cake is tender and moist, and has half the bag of coconut folded into it.
 The frosting is topped with the other half, so there’s plenty of coconut presence.
+There are lots of different types of coconut (desiccated, shaved, flaked and shredded) and you want to be sure to buy the right type.
+I use Bakers Angel Flake.
+It’s sweetened flaked coconut that is quite moist.

 TIP: If you’d like to top your cupcakes with toasted coconut, spread it on a microwave safe plate and microwave for 3 minutes, stirring after every minute, until it turns golden brown.